 The Racket.
 The racket (or ranket) was a small double-reed wind instrument of the 16th and 17th centuries.
 It had a narrow cylindrical bore folded into a number of parallel tubes, and therefore produced a very low pitch relative to its size, similar in character to the bassoon.

 The Sackbut.
 This predecessor to the modern trombone originated in the late 15th century.
 Like the modern trombone, it was operated by a telescopic slide to achieve different pitches.
-Its name is derived from the French words sacquer (to remove violently) and bouter (to shove), thereby describing the player’s movements in operating the slide mechanism.
+Its name is derived from the French words sacquer (to pull) and bouter (to push), thereby describing the player’s movements in operating the slide mechanism.

 The Lute.
 This fretted, plucked-string instrument has a pear-shaped body, a flat soundboard featuring an ornate rosette, and a peg box at nearly a right angle to the neck.
 Its gut strings are usually in pairs, or courses.
 The ancestor of the lute is the Arabic ‘ud, introduced into Spain by the Moors beginning in 711 A.D.